 Diwali is India’s most celebrated and biggest festival and the most important holiday of the year for all Indians.
 It is celebrated with great enthusiasm all over India.
 Diwali symbolises the victory of the forces of virtue over the evil forces, the victory of light over darkness and also the victory of knowledge over ignorance.
 Diwali is a major festival in India and also in many other parts of the world where Hindus are present and Diwali usually goes on for five days.
 And all these five days there are different kinds of hectic activities going on all over the country.

-Here is the complete detailed table about the time and date of all the five days of Diwali 2021.
+Here is the complete detailed table about the time and date of all five days of Diwali 2022.

 |Name Of Day||Start Time & Date||End Time & Date|

-Dhanteras is the first day of the five day Diwali festival and it marks the beginning of it.
-Dhanteras is celebrated on 13th lunar day of the Krishna Paksha.
-On this day people buy a lot of expensive jewellery and gold and even stocks.
+Dhanteras is the first day of the five-day Diwali festival and it marks the beginning of it.
+Dhanteras is celebrated on the 13th lunar day of the Krishna Paksha.
+Today people buy a lot of expensive jewellery, gold and even stocks.
 This day is considered very important for wealth and people religiously worship Ganesha and Lakshmi on this day.